lmmentel/mendeleev/docs/electronegativity.rst

 Allen
 =====

-The electronegativity scale propsed by Allen in ref [1]_ can be defined as:
+The electronegativity scale proposed by Allen in ref [1]_ can be defined as:

 .. math::